How spondylolisthesis can cause sciatica

 If your pain persists or worsens after fully attempting nonsurgical treatment, your doctor may recommend surgery to treat your spondylolisthesis and sciatica.
 Before consenting to a highly invasive traditional open back surgery, reach out to the caring and dedicated team at Laser Spine Institute.
 Our board-certified surgeons+ perform minimally invasive spine surgery on an outpatient basis which offers less risk of complication compared to traditional open neck or back procedures.

-To learn more about minimally invasive spine surgery to treat spondylolisthesis and sciatica, please contact one of our Spine Care Consultants today.
+To learn more about minimally invasive spine surgery to treat spondylolisthesis and sciatica, please contact one of our Patient Empowerment Consultants today.
 We offer a no-cost MRI review* to determine if you may be a candidate for one of our procedures.